 A Building Made From Living Building Materials

 God is constructing an eternal temple (the church) made of living stones, through which to make Himself known throughout the remaining ages of time and in the eternal state, and Satan was created from the beginning as a chisel and hammer to be used in the early stages of the construction of this building.
-The first living stones this temple were chosen, says God, in the “furnace of affliction.”
+The first living stones of this temple were chosen, says God, in the “furnace of affliction.”
 (Isaiah 48: 10) God, however, is mercy; God is love; God is compassion.
 He is a healer, not a destroyer.
 It was, nonetheless, necessary that an oven be heated in which to purify the gold—a furnace in which the wood, hay, and stubble of God’s followers were to be tried and tested by burning.
 (1 Corinthians 3: 10-15)

 But God—whose very nature is love—could not directly perform the necessary affliction.
 For that reason he created an instrument that was capable of performing this essential action in the lives of God’s people, for in Satan God literally created a chastening rod, an afflicter, a destroyer, an oven.
 If we have now received the testimony of Jesus and the Apostle John concerning the origin of Satan, that he was a “murderer from the beginning,” we must now deal with another point of traditional theology and teaching.
 If Satan was not the “anointed cherub that covered,” who was?

 Two chapters in the Old Testament are where traditional teachers glean most of their information about Satan’s supposed origin: Isaiah 14 and Ezekiel 28.
 Those two chapters are primarily where most traditionalists get their information about what they feel to be Satan’s origins.
 The traditional view holds that the 28th chapter of Ezekiel teaches about Satan in his state of perfection before he rebelled and was cast out of heaven.
 As already pointed, out the 14th verse uses the term “the anointed cherub that covers,” and God says, “I set you so.”
-This is the primary biblical reference for the traditional view teaching Satan is the anointed cherub.
+This is the primary biblical reference for the traditional view teaching Satan was the anointed cherub.

 I must raise a question here, however, about the essence of Satan.
 Is he spirit or is he human?
 There can be only one reply to that question, of course: he is a spirit being.
 Should you disagree about that point, I point out that Satan, on the night of Jesus’ arrest, “entered into Judas.”
 (John 13: 27) We know that a human cannot enter another human.
 However, a spirit being can enter humans.
 Satan, as spirit, entered Judas that night and motivated him to perform his evil deeds.